Efficient quantum processing of ideals in finite rings: Application to ideal problems

 Suppose $r$ is contained in the ideal $I$.
 To obtain an explicit construction for $r$ in terms of the generators of $I$, we can first obtain a basis representation for $I$.
 We can obtain an expression for $r$ as a linear combination of the basis for $I$ by solving the Abelian hidden subgroup problem.
 From the algorithm for obtaining a basis representation for $I$ we also obtain expressions for the basis elements in terms of the original generators of $I$.
 Thus one can efficiently convert the expression for $r$ as a linear combination of the basis representation for $I$ into an expression for $r$ in terms of the original generators for $I$.

 Suppose we are given generating sets for two ideals $I$ and $J$.
 We wish to find a basis for $I \cap J$.
 By techniques described above, we can create the superposition $\ket{J}$ over all elements of $J$, and we can find a basis representation for $I$.
-A reversible circuit for addition performs the unitary transformation $U_+ \ket{a} \ket{b} = \ket{a} \ket{a+b}$.
-Thus, $U_+ \ket{a}\ket{J} = U_+ \ket{a}\ket{a+J}$, where $\ket{a+J}$ is a superposition over the coset $a+J$.
 If $a \in J$ then $\braket{a+J}{J} = 1$.
 Otherwise $\braket{a+J}{J} = 0$.
 Hence applying addition to the state $J$ is an operation that ``hides'' the subgroup $(I \cap J,+)$ of the group $(I,+)$ of inputs.
-Thus, one can use the quantum algorithms for the Abelian hidden subgroup problem\cite{Nielsen_Chuang} to find a set of generators for $(I \cap J,+)$.
+Thus, one can use the quantum algorithms for the Abelian hidden subgroup problem \cite{Nielsen_Chuang} to find a set of generators for $(I \cap J,+)$.
 From this we easily extract a basis representation.
 (Typically in a hidden subgroup problem one is given a blackbox that maps group elements to classical bit strings.
 This map is constant and distinct on cosets of the hidden subgroup.
 However, examining the algorithm of \cite{Nielsen_Chuang}, one sees that it works just the same if the blackbox maps the different cosets to any set of orthogonal states, the classical bit string states being just a special case.)

 If $I$ and $J$ are two ideals in $R$, one defines $(I:J) = \{x \in R| xJ \subseteq I\}$. $(I:J)$ is an ideal, and is called an ideal quotient or a colon ideal. $(I:J)$ is a subgroup of $(R,+)$.
 Let $U$ be the unitary transformation defined by $U\ket{x} \ket{y_1} \ldots \ket{y_m} = \ket{x} \ket{xj_1+y_1} \ldots \ket{xj_m+y_m}$ for all $x,y_1,\ldots,y_m \in R$.
 Given quantum black boxes for arithmetic on $R$, $U$ can be efficiently implemented by a quantum circuit.
 The states $\ket{xj_1 + I} \ldots \ket{xj_m+I}$ and $\ket{yj_1 + I} \ldots \ket{yj_m+I}$ are identical if $x$ and $y$ belong to the same coset of $(I:J)$ in $(R,+)$ and are orthogonal if $x$ and $y$ come from different cosets.
 Thus, we can efficiently find an additive generating set for $(I:J)$ by solving the Abelian hidden subgroup problem using $U$ to hide $(I:J)$.